semji/reputationvip.github.io/_posts/2015-07-23-elasticsearch-always-pays-his-debts.md

 The last analyzer I want to talk about is the **snowball analyzer**.
 This analyzer is like the ugly duckling of ready-to-use analyzers.
 It is using a stemming algorithm, and the token stream resulting is made with root words.
 Let's take an example.
 Analyzing `King's Landing` with the **snowball analyzer** will result in a stream of two tokens : `king` and
-`landing`.
+`land`.
 What we have here is a loss of data.
 Indeed, `landing` has been transformed into `land`, its root word.

 ##### Configuring Indices Mapping with Analyzers

 Right until now, we tested the analyzers directly through the cluster's API, without really storing data.
 The cluster was sending us the **token stream**, so that we can dive inside it.
-But of course, I think you guessed that we can configure indices to automatically apply analyzers right onto input data.
+But of course, I think you guessed that we can configure indices so that they automatically apply analyzers right onto input data.
 For each field defined in your mapping, you will be able to define an analyzer to be applied on the input data.

 **The request**